Smart-Programs/mixer-client-node/README.md

 ```
 client.sendChat("Enter a message to send", CHANNEL_ID); //CHANNEL_ID not needed if you are only connected to one chat
 ```
+Note: The 360 character count limit is not handled by this client yet, please make sure to limit the character count until this is added

 #### Chat Events
 ```